 Register if you can “offer some help” in the Grange

+Although the scheme is currently paused, the system remains live for Helper registrations and you are welcome to register in case of a resurgence of the virus towards the winter months.
 We are validating those who register as “Grange Helpers” to protect against scammers and anyone who could seek to exploit others.

-To see how the process works, and the current status and numbers of helpers, as well as guidance for helpers, see our Helpers’ page.
+To see how the process works, and the status and numbers of helpers, as well as guidance for helpers, see our Helpers’ page.

 Spreading the word